 From time to time, we may undertake acquisitions to add new products and technologies, acquire talent, form new strategic partnerships, or enter into new markets or geographies.
 In addition to possible stockholder approval, we may need approvals and licenses from relevant government authorities for such future acquisitions and to comply with any applicable laws and regulations, which could result in increased delay and costs, and may disrupt our business strategy if such approvals are ultimately denied.
 Furthermore, acquisitions and the subsequent integration of new assets, businesses, key personnel, partners and end-customers, vendors and suppliers require significant attention from our management and could result in a diversion of resources from our existing business, which in turn could have an adverse effect on our operations.
 Additionally, acquired assets or businesses may not generate the financial results we expect.
 Key personnel or large numbers of employees who join Aurora through acquisitions may decide to leave Aurora to work for other businesses or competitors of Aurora, thereby diminishing the value of our acquisitions.
-Acquisitions could result in the use of substantial amounts of cash, potentially dilutive issuances of equity securities, the occurrence of significant goodwill impairment charges, amortization expenses for other intangible assets and exposure to potential unknown liabilities of the acquired business.
+Acquisitions expenses for other intangible assets and exposure to potential unknown liabilities of the acquired business.
 For example, in January 2021, Aurora acquired Uber's self driving unit, Apparate, an acquisition for which certain of the risks outlined above were, and continue to be, present.
-Apparate has a history of financial losses, which have (and will continue to) lead to increased losses for Aurora (versus if Aurora had not acquired Apparate), and which have and will continue to require increased cash spending by Aurora, Additionally, the acquisition and integration processes create a risk that management and employees of Aurora become distracted.
+Apparate has a history of financial losses, which have (and will continue to) lead to increased losses for Aurora (versus if Aurora had not acquired Apparate), and which have and will continue to require increased cash spending by Aurora.
+Additionally, the acquisition and integration processes create a risk that management and employees of Aurora become distracted.
 Finally, the costs of identifying and consummating acquisitions may be significant.
-Failure to successfully identify, complete, manage and integrate acquisitions could materially and adversely affect our business, prospects, financial condition and results of operations, and could cause our stock price to decline.
+Failure to successfully identify, complete, manage and integrate acquisitions could materially and adversely affect our business, prospects, fi